Amirahscripts/SEO-Keyword-AI-Bot/README.md

 -Keyword Ideas Generation: The tool can be used to generate a list of keyword ideas for content creation, PPC campaigns, or other SEO/SEM activities.
 By understanding semantically related terms, users can potentially discover new keyword opportunities they hadn't considered.

--Content Strategy Development: By understanding related terms, content creators can ensure they are covering topics comprehensively and are not missing out on relevant sub-topics.
+-Content Strategy Development: By understanding related terms, businesses can ensure they are covering topics comprehensively and are not missing out on relevant sub-topics.

--SEO & SEM: The tool can aid in both organic search optimization (SEO) and paid search campaigns (SEM).
-By targeting a broader set of related keywords, websites can potentially drive more traffic.
+-SEO & SEM: By targeting a broader set of related keywords, websites can potentially drive more traffic.

 -Customization & Expansion: Since this is a basic first model, the bot can easily have add ons, integrating more features like search volume data, competition metrics, or even sentiment analysis.